 There is another very easy way to do this in Google Analytics.
-Within Attribution, you can easily switch between Last Interaction and Last Click non-direct Models (among others) which essentially does the same thing.
+Within Attribution, you can easily switch between the Last Interaction and Last Click non-direct Models (among others) which essentially do the same thing.

 It does so at a place where you would expect it and the Google help text is actually very transparent and helpful in explaining its meaning.

-Taken together, if the only motive of Google was to give us a tool to model out where the credit from direct visits should go to, it wouldn’t need this behind-our-back Campaign timeout setting.
+Taken together, if the only motive of Google was to give us a tool to model out where the credit from direct visits should go, this questionable campaign timeout setting wouldn’t be needed.

 How does this tie into Multi-touch Attribution?